 The correct answer is: c) Rottweiler, Pitbull and Bichon Frise are all dog breeds.
 Maine Coon is a breed of cat.

-Once you have taken the PELLETB test, you will receive your results around two weeks later.
+Once you have taken the PELLETB police exam, you will receive your results around two weeks later.

 The raw scores from the test are digitally analyzed and calculated to produce a T-score, with a mark of 50 being the average score.